 Regardless of a potential career as a model or actress, I wanted her to be a confident young woman who could speak in public and hold her own in whatever career path she would someday choose.
 I wanted to put her in an environment that provided classes that are fun and have a solid foundation to nurture their ability to perform and build self-confidence.

-Growing up in New Jersey, I attended an amazing family owned dance school.
+Growing up in New Jersey, I attended an amazing family-owned dance school.
 I loved the family environment, all the classes, and my parents couldn’t keep me away from that school.
-I danced 6 days a week for years.
+I danced for 6 days a week for years.
 I searched for that same type of school in Orange County.
 I knew I wanted that same type of loving, nurturing and safe environment for Brianne.
 When the opportunity presented itself, The Performer’s Academy was created, and it is exactly what I remember as a child.

 Not everyone that comes here wants to be in the entertainment industry.
-In fact, almost half of our student body is here just to experience the art of acting and performing – with no aspirations or goals to be the next child, teen, or mature star.
+Almost half of our student body is here just to experience the art of acting and performing – with no aspirations or goals to be the next child, teen, or mature star.
 Many parents have shared with us the fact that their child has become more confident, their self-esteem has been boosted and they are having a great time.

 Acting skills transcend from the studio to the classroom, to the boardroom, to a courtroom.
 A monologue is the same thing as an oral book report, a sales presentation or a closing argument.
-In fact, we do have many adults who take improvisation and scene study classes to assist them in their careers.
+We do have many adults who take improvisation and scene study classes to assist them in their careers.
 It’s not uncommon to see attorneys here taking classes to help with their trials, or sales professionals needing to polish their skills for sales presentations.

 These skills work – no matter what path you choose in life.

 Today we are proud to offer workshops for children, teens, & adults.
 There’s something for everyone here – so take your time and peruse the site.
-Call us if you have questions.
-(949) 609-1600 – Natalie
+Call us if you have any questions.
+(949) 609-1600 – Natalie Costa